-And then there are all the children and adolescents who must navigate their sexual identities and preferences where an eating disorder becomes enmeshed with the discrimination they face both from their peers and their own families as well.
+And then there are all the children and adolescents who must navigate their gender identities and intimate relational preferences where an eating disorder becomes enmeshed with the discrimination they face both from their peers and their own families as well.
 FBT is founded on the premise that a nuclear family can and should resolve the presence of an active eating disorder in one of its members, and clearly there are many reasons why family is not automatically or universally a building block towards remission.

 Eating disorders are not a middle-class, white girl condition of privilege.
 But you wouldn’t know that when you see all the young white girls and women receiving FBT in both inpatient and outpatient settings across our western developed nations.
 When Kate was in treatment, no visible minorities were represented among the patient cohort at all, despite the city’s multicultural demographic.

 Many middle-class, white, educated parents are zealous supporters of FBT and such support is understandable when we take into account that to this day absurd psychoanalytic constructs still reinforce mainstream attitudes that cold and distant mothers cause eating disorders in their children.

 And when all adolescents will beg for their parents not to be told when it comes to any challenge or issue in their lives, it’s also understandable to brush aside those pleas knowing that most adolescents are still developing good judgment, and that their fledgling skills in this area are made worse by starvation’s impact on brain function.